Jesus-Vazquez-A/Insurence/README.md

 ### Definition of the problem.

 Create a machine learning algorithm with the goal of estimating the health insurance charges.
+To later use it to create an application and upload it to herouku.

 ### Features of dataset.